 Since its founding, SAAPRI has been deeply involved in combating hate crimes, and we plan to continue this work as a central part of our organization’s mission to advance policy in response to the South Asian American and broader community’s needs.
 Our past work includes developing anti-hate resolutions in the Illinois House and Chicago City Council as well as successfully advocating to the FBI to track hate crimes against Hindus, Sikhs, and Arabs in addition to the already existing categories of Christians, Jews, Muslims, and Atheists.
 With work that began to combat the pervasive wave of discrimination and xenophobia directed at Muslims, Sikhs, and Hindus after the devastating attacks of 9/11, SAAPRI has long led projects to combat anti-South Asian American discrimination and violence.

 In light of recent attacks against Asian Americans, we noticed there is very little if any data on bias-motivated crimes against South Asian Americans following the pandemic.
 The sensitive and private nature of hate crimes coupled with a complicated system rife with language barriers in documenting and reporting those crimes leads to an underreporting of violent and nonviolent crimes.
 Between 2012 and 2020, there were only 18 incidents reported in Chicago that were categorized as hate crimes.
-Given the size of the Asian American population in Illinois and the range of behaviors that count as hate crime, SAAPRI’s research has shown this number to be misleading and wants to continue research efforts to collect, analyze, and report more accurate data.
+Given the size of the Asian American population in the Midwest and the range of behaviors that count as hate crime, SAAPRI’s research has shown this number to be misleading and wants to continue research efforts to collect, analyze, and report more accurate data.

 In addition, SAAPRI continues to have a seat at the table to advocate for data-driven solutions.
 SAAPRI board member Anita Banerji serves on the State of Illinois’ Discrimination and Hate Crimes Commission and SAAPRI Executive Director, Shobhana J Verma serves on the City of Chicago’s Commission on Human Relations’ Committee on Asian and Pacific Islander Hate Crimes.
 On these commissions, SAAPRI team members will be working with other government and community leaders to study and make recommendations to address the issue of hate crime against the whole Asian American Pacific Islander community and the South Asian American community in particular as part of SAAPRI’s Against Hate Initiative.